 Area of Irregular Shapes

-Irregular shapes are the polygons with five or more sides of varying lengths.
+Irregular shapes are polygons with five or more sides of varying lengths.
 These shapes or figures can be decomposed further into triangles, squares, and quadrilaterals to evaluate the area.

 Some examples of irregular shapes are as follows: